Is the Carrier Global Corporation (NYSE:CARR) stock an investment opportunity?

 Sponsored

-It is also worth considering a company’s price to sales ratio for the last twelve months, which is 1.58.
-Likewise, its price to free cash flow for the last twelve months stands at 61.57.
-CARR’s price to book ratio for the most recent quarter was 4.82, resulting in an 10.67 price to cash per share for the period.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 1.52 at the moment.
+Likewise, its price to free cash flow for the last twelve months stands at 59.11.
+CARR’s price to book ratio for the most recent quarter was 4.40, resulting in an 10.25 price to cash per share for the period.

 How does Carrier Global Corporation (CARR) stock rate among analysts?
 Buy, sell, or hold?